vmware-archive/presos/ci/index.md

 ## Auto Reconfiguration

-Until this feature was released, ruby developers had to add code to read at runtime the credentials for each service.
+Until this feature was released, Ruby web developers had to add code to read at runtime the credentials for each service.

 Gems like [cloudfoundry-env](https://github.com/cloudfoundry-samples/cloudfoundry-env) helped with this task but now thanks to code injection
 All connections against localhost are modified to access the proper service